From Hodge theory to combinatorics and geometry

 Introduction

 We propose an approach to the Dodziuk-Singer conjecture, a central conjecture in geometric topology, specifically concerning the great challenge that understanding aspherical manifolds can pose.
-This approach is based on newly developed tools from combinatorial commutative algebra and combinatorial Hodge Theory.
-We will discuss several intermediate problems along the way.
+This approach is based on newly developed tools from combinatorial commutative algebra and combinatorial Hodge Theory, and we discuss several intermediate problems along the way.

 Main Idea

 The main idea is based on a connection to commutative algebra via the partition complex.
-This is an interpretation of local cohomology that allows for a translation between data contained in the L2 cohomology of a manifold and Lefschetz properties of toric varieties associated with them.
+This is an interpretation of local cohomology that allows for a translation between:

 Connections to Other Approaches